juju/docs/src/en/help-vmware.md

 juju bootstrap myvscloud myvscontroller
 ```

 !!!
+Note:
-Note: Juju's vSphere provider downloads a cloud image to the Juju client machine
+    When bootstrapping Juju with vSphere, Juju downloads a cloud image to
-and then uploads it to your cloud.
-If you're far away from VMware, this may
+    the Juju client machine and then uploads it to your cloud.
+If you're far away
-take some time.
+    from VMware, this may take some time.

 ## Troubleshooting